-There is no set time limit for the completion of a compensation claim, as it can vary from three months to a few years.
-The length of time it takes to complete the claims process will be determined by the severity of your injury and whether the opposing party accepts responsibility for the injury sustained.
+There’s no set time limit to complete a compensation claim: it can vary from three months to a few years.
+Ultimately, the length of time it takes to complete the claims process faces several factors.

-For example, it is often much quicker to process claims for injuries with a short recovery period in comparison to serious damage that requires long-term care.
-The process will also take longer if the case needs to be resolved in court.
+For example, it’s often much quicker to process claims for injuries with a short recovery period.
+Especially in contrast to serious damage injuries that require long-term care.
+The process will also take longer if the case needs an in-court resolution.